Sophie Nottmeyer

 My CV is available here.

-Trac(k)tors of Change: Monitoring, Tractor Mobility and Agricultural Mechanization in Kenya
+Trac(k)tors of Change: Monitoring, Tractor Mobility and Agricultural Mechanization in Kenya (Job Market Paper)

 Work in Progress